 Remember to overlap a shirt's features with its intended activity.
 Are you spending an extended amount of time at sea?
 Will you be cycling across open desert or hiking above treeline?
 Know that each brand we tested will have an option to accommodate whatever activity one wants to take on, from bocce ball at the local brewery to pre-office paddleboard sessions.

-Related: The Best Sun Hats of 2019
+Related: The Best Sun Hats

 A sun shirt's durability is tough to gauge from a fitting room.
 While we know that ripstop polyester and nylon are generally tough fabrics, as the majority of outdoor products—from tents to backpacks—use them.
 In terms of a sun shirt then, its durability likely comes down to how well the fabric is put together and its features' ability to hold up to the rigors of the trail, ocean, or crag.